Code-Institute-Submissions/return-my-coffee/README.md

   - It should be `Refactor code`
   - Addressing this issue using the terminal command `git rebase -i HEAD~[number]` would imply that all the commit messages were made in one day (commit messages made between Dec 2 and Dec 10 were all moved to Dec 10 after using this command to fix the first instance of this typo), therefore, I have chosen to leave this as there are too many commit messages to sift through.

+- Return myCoffee is most optimal when played on desktop or laptop devices.
+Nevertheless, the game is highly reponsive and can be played on a wide range of devices easily.

 -----